sciZer0/7/v/README.md

 | 28 | 05|0.0018|000.45|
 | 29 | 05|0.0017|000.43|

+From this table above, we can see that

+* during the 1st year each Contributor receives 250 VTT

+* during the 2nd year each Contributor receives 75 VTT

+and so on.

 Last but not Least

-The stake of each Voter is 0.1 VTT.
+The stake of each Voter — after the airdrop is about 0.1 VTT.

 Our vision is that at the 3rd milestone, this stake will be  about $200,000 which is considered life-changing money.

 0.1 VTT —> $200,000  at the 3rd milestone

-Just keep in mind that during ONLY the first 3 years — 2 years in the U DAO and 1 year in the U blockchain  — the total amount of VTTs received by each Contributor will be 750 VTT.
+Just keep in mind that duriyea only the first 3 years — 2 years in the U DAO and 1 year in the U blockchain  — the total amount of VTTs received by each Contributor will be 750 VTT.
 It is 7,500 times more than that life-changing money of 0.1 VTT.

-750 VTT —> $1,500,000  at the 3rd milestone
+750 VTT —> $1,500,000,000  at the 3rd milestone

 Plus, the 30% total amounts of VTT of vacant positions of Contributors are also  equally distributed among current Contributors that might result in an additional amount of up to ***925 VTT*** to each Contributor during just the 1st year of the launch of the blockchain, for example.